The Children's Monologues: History of performances

 The Children's Monologues includes elements of music, dance, and the visual arts.
 The show was produced by Amber Sainsbury at Old Vic Theatre in London on 14 November 2010 as a one-off, in aid of Danny Boyle's arts charity Dramatic Need, which operates in Rwanda and South Africa, helping young people to come to terms with trauma and conflict.

-The first-hand accounts of the children were adapted by a number of playwrights, retold and re-interpreted by and performed by actors such as Catherine Zeta-Jones, Sir Ben Kingsley, Benedict Cumberbatch, Tom Hiddleston, Kit Harington, Gemma Arterton, and Eddie Redmayne, and directed by Boyle.
+The first-hand accounts of the children were adapted by a number of playwrights, retold and re-interpreted by and performed by actors such as Catherine Zeta-Jones, Charlie Cox, Sir Ben Kingsley, Benedict Cumberbatch, Tom Hiddleston, Kit Harington, Gemma Arterton, and Eddie Redmayne, in 2010 and directed by Boyle.

 The show was reprised at the Royal Court Theatre on 25 October 2015 as an anniversary gala, again for the benefit of Dramatic Need, directed by Boyle and associate director Gbolahan Obisesan.

 In 13 November 2017 The Children's Monologues was once again performed in aid of Dramatic Need, this time starring a mostly new cast, which included a number of American stars, such as Jessica Chastain.
 As in previous years, the show was also staged in South Africa on 13 November, at the Market Theatre in Johannesburg.
 This performance featured an all-female cast of actors from across Africa, as well as by children from rural South Africa.
 The Via Vyndal Pantsula Dance Crew made their appearance outside South Africa, and Kenny Leon co-directed the performance.
 The show lasted for three hours.